Skip to main content

 Phase of Care and Clinical Applications

-• The study has clinical applicability for late effects and survivorship.
+• This study has clinical applicability for elder care and palliative care.

 Study Design